-Hire Right
+Hire right

 The single-most impactful decision you make as a leader of your organization is hiring.
-Looking for the right fit for your library can be a lot of work.
+Looking for the most qualified people for your library can be a lot of work.
 It will be rewarding if you approach the process thoughtfully and with an attitude of engagement and excitement.
 Here are a few pieces to consider: